German frigate Hessen: Service

 From January to June 2013 Hessen was part of Standing NATO Maritime Group 1, as the flagship of Flotilla Admiral Georg von Maltzan.
 She also participated in Operation Active Endeavour during this period.
 From December 2013 to April 2014, Hessen was deployed with EUNAVFOR in Operation Atalanta, tackling piracy off the coast of Somalia.
 From May to June 2015, Hessen deployed in the Mediterranean alongside the replenishment ship Berlin.
 Together the two vessels saved several hundred migrants from shipwrecks and other incidents.

 In 2017 Hessen was responsible for securing the airspace at the G20 summit in Hamburg.
 On 28 January 2018 Hessen arrived at Naval Station Norfolk.
 She and the Norwegian frigate HNoMS Roald Amundsen took part in Composite Training Unit Exercises with the aircraft carrier USS Harry S. Truman, after which Hessen accompanied the combat group on the first half of its deployment to the Mediterranean.
 In October 2022, Hessen was assigned to the Carrier Strike Group of the aircraft carrier for the carrier's maiden deployment.

 In 2023, "Hessen" took part in the UK NATO exercise "Joint Warrior 23-2", which started from King George V dock, Glasgow.

 In February 2024, the frigate departed from the port of Wilhelmshaven for the Red Sea with about 240 people on board in order to assist the EU mission Aspides, which aims to protect shipping from Houthi attacks.
 During the mission it succeeded in shooting down two unmanned aerial vehicles, one with her 76mm cannon and another with her CIWS system. while also failing to shoot down an American MQ-9 Reaper drone in a friendly fire incident, expending two SM-2 missiles in the process.
 The frigate's Sea Lynx helicopter sank a surface drone on 21 March 2024, presumably with its 12.7 mm heavy machine gun.
 Hessen's weapons destroyed "an incoming missile" while escorting a merchant vessel on 6 April.

+Sabotage 2025

+An act of sabotage was discovered on the frigate in its home port at the naval arsenal in Wilhelmshaven in February 2025.
+Several dozen liters of used oil were to be poured into the drinking water system during a scheduled maintenance flush.

+However, the attempt was discovered in time to prevent contamination of the ship.
+Such contamination would have necessitated a costly and extensive cleaning of the entire system, which is essential for the survival of the crew on board.

+This incident is part of a hybrid attack on the German Navy involving several acts of sabotage in January and February 2025, including against the corvette and the Weilheim.
+According to the Inspector of the Navy, in addition to sabotage attempts from land and sea, there were cases of intrusions into naval bases and "attempts to make contact" with soldiers in uniform on their way home.

+Observers see these cases as Russian intelligence services using "disposable agents".